prashantsalokhe21/sfg-pet-clinic/README.md

-# Spring Framework Guru Pet Clinic
+# Spring Framework Pet Clinic Application
 This repo is for my online course called Spring Framework 5: Beginner to Guru.

 Contained in this repo is an opinionated version of the classic reference application - Spring Pet Clinic